nstraub0926/dev10-capstone/README.md

 ## 1. Problem Statement

-> Modern day club management systems are widely utilized by a variety of organizations; however, these systems generally only tackle a succinct and uniform list of requirements (as described by the needs of the club type they are addressing).
-Rather than resorting to applications with little to no wiggle room, when it comes to expanding upon growing company needs, **CLUB** will tackle and provide a robust  set of features that can be used by any and all constituents.
+> Modern day club management systems are widely utilized by a variety of organizations; however, these systems generally only tackle a succinct and uniform list of requirements (as described by the needs of the type of club they are addressing).
+Rather than resorting to applications that only apply to a select grouping of organizations, **CLUB** will tackle and provide a robust set of features that can be used across a varietal of clubs (granting members access to events and bookings for multiple organizations, all housed within one application).
 >
 > CLUB's comprehensive management system will be required to streamline and enhance the administrative operations of a diverse range of clubs, including social clubs, sports clubs, hobby clubs, and more.
 >